-The RCS department updated the French and Spanish Graduate Student Handbooks in Summer 2016.
+The RCS department updates the French and Spanish Graduate Student Handbooks during the summer session.
 Please consult these handbooks thoroughly, as they now contain added, updated, and edited information.
 Additions, updates and editions are made in response to requirements and recommendations by the MSU Graduate School and/or the Graduate Office of the College of Arts and Letters.

-Both Graduate Handbooks are revised once in the academic year (usually by the end of the Spring semester).
-The newest editions will be posted on this page.
+Both Graduate Handbooks are revised once in the academic year (usually by the end of the spring semester).
+The latest editions will be posted on this page.

 In the event that new additions, changes and editions are needed before next spring, please refer to the "Highlights" section below.